pni-lab/connattractor/docs/01-paper.md

 Hopfield relaxation procedure (A).
 The four attractor states are also visualized in their corresponding position on the PCA-based projection.
 The first two principal components yield a clear separation of the attractive state basins (cross-validated classification accuracy: 95.5%, Supplementary Material **X**).
-We refer to the resulting visualization as the Hopfield projection and use it to visualize CHNN-derived and empirical brain dynamics throughout the rest of the manuscript.
+We refer to the resulting visualization as the Hopfield projection and use it to visualize FCHN-derived and empirical brain dynamics throughout the rest of the manuscript.
-**E** At its simplest form, the CHNN framework entails only two free hyperparameters: the temperature parameter
+**E** At its simplest form, the FCHN framework entails only two free hyperparameters: the temperature parameter
 $\beta$ (left) that controls the number of attractor states and the noise parameter of the stochastic relaxation
 $\sigma$.
 To avoid overfitting these parameters to the empirical data, we set $\beta=0.04$ and $\sigma=0.37$ for the rest of the paper  (dotted boxes).